Ken Block (politician): Ban the Master Lever initiative

 Another reform pushed by Block was the elimination of straight-ticket or "master lever" voting, which allows voters to cast a ballot for all candidates of a single political party with one vote, arguing that it confuses and disenfranchises voters.
 The master lever was first introduced to Rhode Island in 1939 when voting machines required voters to physically pull multiple levers to cast a vote.
-These machines were eventually replaced with a modern electronic system in the late 1990s, however, the laws remained in place.
+These machines were eventually replaced with a modern electronic system in the late 1990s, yet the law remained in place.
 Block was among those who testified before the Rhode Island Senate in a judiciary hearing on the elimination of the master lever in March 2012.

 A later study conducted by the Moderate Party, which examined ballots from the 2010 election in Burrillville, Rhode Island, indicated that voters did not understand how to use the master lever.
 Voters that chose to vote for all Democratic candidates would often cancel out their votes when continuing to cast individual votes further down in the ballot.
 Block cited the Moderate Party's campaign in the November 2012 election as an example with, he said, over 9,000 Rhode Island voters using the Moderate Party master lever mechanism despite not having a Moderate candidate on the ballot.
 Politifact judged this claim as 'mostly true" saying that there were slightly under 9,000 such votes.